How Can Satellite Imagery Help Us Save the Planet?

 Climate change is the biggest threat facing Earth today!
 Our planet, home to a growing population of over 7.8 billion people and countless species of flora and fauna, has changed significantly over the last few decades.
 These widespread environmental changes have prompted governments and public bodies to increase investment in nature conservation in an attempt to arrest and possibly reverse the effects of rampant climate change.
 Research indicates that around USD 50 billion flows into Nature Conservation projects every year.
-While the Fourth Industrial Revolution contributed to a major part of the instability associated with climate change, the advancement of remote sensing and data collected through satellite imagery offer solutions to identify problems and help policy makers to do root-cause-analysis and make decisions.
+It is believed that the Fourth Industrial Revolution contributed to a major part of the instability associated with climate change.
+There is thus, now, a growing call for organisations to balance between profit and societal impact.

-There are a plethora of satellite images available in the past decade that are at various levels of spatial and temporal resolution, with limited coverage.
+There are a plethora of satellite images available in the past decade that are at various levels of spatial and temporal resolution.
 However, in the year 2017, the private Earth Imaging company, Planet Labs, deployed a flock of satellites on an Indian Space Research Organisation (ISRO) rocket.
-They help scan the Earth daily, at high spatial resolution (3-5m), with wider geographical coverage.
-They provide satellite-imagery-based information for applications that include, among others, tracking crop yields and health, managing agriculture and natural resources for civil governments, emergency and disaster management, and also helping detect deforestation, illegal mining, or other changes in the ecological landscape for conservation and sustainability.
-We also recently started our partnership with Planet Labs for piloting some of their data for our needs.
+They help scan the Earth daily, at high spatial resolution of 3-5m with wider geographical coverage.
+We also recently started our partnership with Planet Labs for piloting their data for some such impactful applications.

 Presently, the biggest impact is in the area of conservation.
 Satellite data has proven beneficial in watershed management and is used in India for basins of Krishna, Yamuna, and Tapi river.
 A national-level project, Integrated Mission for Sustainable Development (IMSD), undertaken by the Department of Space, covered an area of about 84 million hectares spread over 175 districts in India.
 In selected watersheds under the project, the implementation of rainwater harvesting demonstrated a number of benefits, one among them being the increase in the agricultural development of once-barren regions in the area.

 CropIn has combined satellite imagery with machine learning (ML) algorithms in order to strategize and implement a large-scale river conservation project in Central India.
 River conservation projects are of paramount importance in agriculture-based economies like India, where farmers are moving away from their dependence on uncertain weather conditions and infrequent rains.
-Rivers are the lifeline for these farmers and are a primary source of water for irrigation.
+Rivers are the lifeline for these farmers and are a primary source of water for irrigation!
 However, river conservation projects have to be well planned and timed.
 These can also become increasingly expensive.
-It is at this point that technology plays an indispensable role, as it offers a system that can monitor activity along the river basin, encourages farmers to continue adopting sustainable practices, and gives confidence to policymakers to continue efforts.
+There was felt a need to develop a system that can monitor activity along the river basin, encourage farmers to continue adopting sustainable practices, and give confidence to policymakers to continue efforts.

 Investigating and comparing the past historical data with the current data coming from the satellite imagery of these locations allowed us to investigate the impact of tree crop plantation along the river basin.
 The plan took into account the river basin boundary along with the plantation plan to monitor changes in water capacity, tree density, drought, and precipitation over a four-year period.
 Measuring water capacity alone is an inaccurate analysis of impact since this might be due to short changes in the weather conditions or might be due to the intrinsic characteristic of that particular geographical zone.
 The algorithm monitored changes in each of these elements over the period of time to determine the impact of tree plantation on agricultural crops in the area under study.